Readit News logoReadit News

 mlfreeman commented on Tj-actions/changed-files GitHub Action Compromised – used by over 23K repos stepsecurity.io/blog/hard... · Posted by u/varunsharma07

-lenkite · 9 months ago
+lenkite · a year ago

 This is why I have begin to prefer languages with comprehensive, batteries-included standard libraries so that you need very few dependencies.
 Dep Management has become a full time headache nowadays with significant effort going into CVE analysis.